londaploetz/to-do/README.md

 [![made-with-VSCode](https://img.shields.io/badge/Made%20with-VSCode-1f425f.svg)](https://code.visualstudio.com/)
 # Todo

 My todo list is helpful tool to help you keep track of important tasks, using CRUD.
-This app usese persistant local storage, and has a toggle feature that is persistant through MySQL database.
+This app uses persistant local storage, and has a toggle feature that is persistant through MySQL database.
 You can create, read, update, and delete both locally and from the databse.

 # Table of Contents